crownlessking/phpunit-ui/README.md

 ### Case of missing `phpunit.phar`

 If you are using the `phpunit-server` with this interface,
 you first need to download the `PHAR` version of `phpunit`.
 Once that is done, rename the downloaded file to `phpunit`, with no extension.
-Then copy-paste it in the root folder of UTUI, next to the `index.php` file.
+Then copy-paste it in the root folder of `phpunit-ui`, next to the `index.php` file.

 ### Updating `phpunit.phar`